 An undergraduate research project, and the mentoring I received during those formative years, propelled me into my graduate research.
 Creating similar opportunities for undergraduates is very important to me.
 The skills gained from developing an idea, testing it, and evaluating it are invaluable and highly applicable in a variety of settings.
 In addition to undergraduate research projects, semester long projects within courses is a great way to introduce students to the same process.
 If I incorporate projects in my courses I will design them to have multiple submissions throughout the semester, allowing students to learn from their mistakes along the way and improve their work before being graded.

-As a member of the Duke River Center, we gather for weekly “chalk talks”.
-One person presents an idea, or data analysis that they are working on for about half of the seminar time.
+While I was a graduate student in the Duke River Center, we gathered for weekly “chalk talks”.
+One person presented an idea, or data analysis that they were working on for about half of the seminar time.
 This leaves the remaining time for everyone to ask questions and provide feedback, which we have all found to be quite valuable.
 I would like to teach a small seminar class with a similar design, where students can gain valuable presentation skills in a low stress environment, while receiving feedback and additional ideas from each other.
 Ideally this would be a mixture of upper level undergraduates and graduate students, this vertical integration gives graduate students valuable teaching experience, and can also introduce undergraduates to the type of research projects that graduate students do.